The Next Generation of Dense-storage Instances for EC2

 Available Worldwide Now

-You can launch D2 instances today in the US East (Northern Virginia), US West (Oregon), EU (Ireland), EU (Frankfurt), Asia Pacific (Tokyo), Asia Pacific (Singapore), and Asia Pacific (Sydney) regions as On-Demand, Reserved Instances, or Spot Instances.
+You can launch D2 instances today in the US East (N. Virginia), US West (Oregon), Europe (Ireland), Europe (Frankfurt), Asia Pacific (Tokyo), Asia Pacific (Singapore), and Asia Pacific (Sydney) regions as On-Demand, Reserved Instances, or Spot Instances.